nobuyuki83/Applied_Computer_Graphics_2022S/task01/README.md

 ## Problem 2

-Modify `main.cpp` to define the Homographic transformation that maps image corners to the  red points.
+Write some code (about 20 lines) around `line #33` in `main.cpp` to define the Homographic transformation that maps image corners to the  red points.

-Save the screenshot image overwriting `task1/problem2.png`
+Save the screenshot image overwriting `task01/problem2.png`

 ![problem2](problem2.png)